appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 Click **Install AppVeyor App** button and install AppVeyor App for the selected GitHub user/org and repositories.
 If you are installing the App to the organization you must be the owner of it.

-If you need to enable AppVeyor for more than one org/repo click **Update installations** button and enable the App for other orgs.
+If you need to enable AppVeyor for more than one org/repo click **Update installations** button and enable the App for other orgs/repos.

 If you have multiple AppVeyor accounts you can import existing AppVeyor installations into it.